edtan094/breath-of-the-wild-weapons/README.md

 I have built this project to demonstrate my knowledge in HTML, CSS, and JavaScript while incorporating data from an API using AJAX technology.
 I also really liked the game Legend of Zelda: Breath of the Wild and I thought it would be fun project to demonstrate my skills into something I enjoyed playing.
 This webapp would have also been really useful for me while I was playing the game so I thought it would be nice to create something that others could use as well.

 ## Technologies used
-*HTML5
-*CSS3
-*JavaScript
-*APIs
+* HTML5
+* CSS3
+* JavaScript
+* APIs

 ## Live Demo
 Try the live demo [here](https://edtan094.github.io/Breath-of-the-Wild-Weapons/)

 ## Features
--User can view available weapons
+* User can view available weapons
--User can search for a weapon
+* User can search for a weapon
--User can click more details about each weapon
+* User can click more details about each weapon
--User can save each weapon to a list and view it later -User can delete a weapon from the saved list
+* User can save each weapon to a list and view it later
+* User can delete a weapon from the saved list

 ## Preview
 ![ajax-preview](https://user-images.githubusercontent.com/90667339/156678355-424e045d-4c96-4335-8c48-f8b82bc6c167.gif)